mysticaltofu/DH150-NATALIEMAZMANIAN/README.md

 Heuristic | Evaluation | Severity
 ------------ | ------------- | -------------
 #1: Visibility of system status | :-1: It is hard to determine the visibility of system status when hovering over the central logo/image.
-This poses a problem, as clicking on this graphic is what allows the user to advance to the actual relevant portion of the website.  :+1: When hovering over the graphic, some indication should tell the user that there is a clickable action — perhaps a change in color could ensure better visibility of system status. | 3
+This poses a problem, as clicking on this graphic is what allows the user to advance to the actual relevant portion of the website. <br> :wrench: When hovering over the graphic, some indication should tell the user that there is a clickable action — perhaps a change in color could ensure better visibility of system status. | 2
 #2: Match between system and the real world | Content in the second column | 3
 #3: User control and freedom | Content | 3
 #4: Consistency and standards | Content | 3
 #5: Error prevention | Content | 3
 #6: Recognition rather than recall | Content | 3
 #7: Flexibility and efficiency of use | Content | 3
-#8: Aesthetic and minimalist design | Content | 3
+#8: Aesthetic and minimalist design | :-1: Take one look at this website and you will know that very little time was spent on ensuring a pleasurable visual interface.
+Not only is the entire website aesthetically outdated, but much information is presented that is not relevant to the user's goal at certain points of traversing the website.
+For example, the quote on the landing page of the website distracts from more relevant information. <br> :wrench: I'm not suggesting that there be no quotes, but placing less important information on subpages could aid in a more cohesive design.
+Not to mention, a complete revamp of the look of the site would certainly increase usability from a visceral aesthetic viewpoint. | 3
 #9: Help users recognize, diagnose, and recover from errors | Content | 3
-#10: Help and documentation | Content | 3
+#10: Help and documentation | No help and documentation exists, although the site could benefit from it. | 3